saint-thomas-more/maptool-roll-popup/README.md

 ------------------------------------------------------------------------------------------

-## Input Filtering for the Modifier window:
+## Input Filtering for the Modifier window

 - Accepts strings with addition and substraction.
 - Accepts any symbols on the number row and replaces them with correct numbers and signs.